Want to buy some classic Middlesbrough shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With around 25 Middlesbrough shirts ranging from 1990 to the present day – you are sure to find something you like such as the special edition 1990 home shirt – worn for the 1990 Zenith Data Systems Wembley final.
+With around 25 Middlesbrough shirts ranging from the early 90s to the present day – you are sure to find something you like such as the special edition 1990 home shirt – worn for the 1990 Zenith Data Systems Wembley final.

 The Zenith Data Systems Cup was a cup competition held in English football from 1985 to 1992 – during the period English clubs were banned from European competition.
 It was for clubs in the top two division of English football.